 - Risk Factors

 Compared to lumbar radiculopathy (in the lower back) and cervical radiculopathy (in the neck), thoracic radiculopathy is rare.
-That’s because of the relative rigidity of the thoracic spine, which serves as an anchor for the ribs as well as support for the torso and upper body.
-This relative lack of flexibility, as contrasted with the cervical and lumbar regions, exposes the thoracic vertebrae (abbreviated as T1-12) to far less stress as the body ages.
+That’s because of the lack of mobility in the thoracic spine, which serves as an anchor for the ribs as well as support for the torso and upper body.
+This relative lack of flexibility, as contrasted with the cervical and lumbar regions, exposes the thoracic vertebrae to far less stress as the body ages.

-Still, patients complaining of back or neck pain can’t rule out the thoracic region as the origin without a proper radiculopathy diagnosis.
-After an initial physical exam, a physician might order an MRI or CT scan to determine the location of an impinged or irritated nerve root.
-Potential conditions that might impinge on a nerve root and cause thoracic radiculopathy include:
+Still, patients enduring neck or back pain shouldn’t rule out the thoracic spine as the origin of their pain without a proper radiculopathy diagnosis.
+After an initial physical exam, a physician may order an MRI or CT scan to determine the location of a compressed or irritated nerve root.

 - Degenerative disc disease

 - Herniated disc

 - Bone spur

 - Spinal injury, especially from repeated twisting or rotating

 The symptoms of thoracic radiculopathy normally can be managed through a course of conservative treatment.
 Conservative radiculopathy treatments generally include: